MarineRoboticsGroup/summer-research-write-up/summer_research.md

 ### **SLAM Optimization**

-Within the field of SLAM, we are concerned with the optimization problem: reducing the error between pose estimates (where the robot thinks it is/what it thinks the environment looks like) and the ground truth.
-However, this optimization is not simple.
-Since most, if not all, SLAM optimization problems are non-convex, a minimum reached by an optimization algorithm is not guaranteed to be the global minimum.
+Within the field of SLAM, we are concerned with the optimization problem: reducing the error between pose estimates (where the robot thinks it is/what it thinks the environment looks like) and the ground truth (where the robot actually is/what the environment actually looks like).
+However, this type of optimization is not simple.
+Since most, if not all, SLAM optimization problems are non-convex, a minimum that an optimization algorithm reaches is not guaranteed to be the global minimum.
+In other words, the solution may be a mathematical minimum, but not necessarily the most optimal solution.
 Additionally, since SLAM optimization problems are highly-dimensional, they are extremely difficult to visualize.
 It therefore makes it nearly impossible to tell apart the global minimum from other local minima since you cannot see the full picture.

 This is where our work comes in.
 This summer we began preliminarly work on the visualization of non-convex SLAM optimization problems.
+Such a tool would aid SLAM roboticists in their optimization of highly-dimensional, non-convex problems.

 ## **Preliminary Research**

+### **Neural Net Optimization**

+We began our research by exploring current techniques for visualizing optimization problems in neural nets.

+[Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/pdf/1712.09913.pdf) by Hao Li, Zheng Xu, Gavin Taylor, Christoph Studer, and Tom Goldstein provided insight into potential visualization softwares, such as matplotlib, yet most mathematical techniques were not applicable to SLAM, as aspects of network architecture greatly impact the convexity of neural net optimization problems.
+For instance, the use of skip connections creates smoother and more generalizable loss landscapes.
+However, since there is nothing in SLAM that can achieve the same simplifications, the usefulness of this paper is limited.
+It did, however, provide more insight into the difficulty of visualizing SLAM optimization problems.

+The second paper we looked at was [Qualitatively Characterizing Neural Network Optimization Problems](https://arxiv.org/pdf/1412.6544.pdf) by Ian J. Goodfellow, Oriol Vinyals, and Andrew M. Saxe.
+While this paper also contained many neural-net-specific approaches, we did find a particularly useful/interesting that parameterizes the objective function in terms of $\alpha (t)$, the projection, and $\beta (t)$, the residual.

+Before defining $\alpha (t)$ and $\beta (t)$, however, we must first define $\theta (t)$, $\theta _i$, and $\theta _f$. $\theta (t)$ is the stochastic gradient descent (SGD) trajectory at a time ${t}$, $\theta _i$ is the initialization point, and $\theta _f$ is the solution point.

+Next, we can define unit vectors ${v}$ and ${u}$.

+$$
+{v} = \theta (t) - (\theta _i + \alpha (t){u})\\
+{u} = \theta _f - \theta _i
+$$

+Now we are ready to define $\alpha (t)$ and $\beta (t)$.

+$$
+\alpha (t) = (\theta (t) - \theta _{i} ) ^T u\\
+\beta (t) = (\theta (t) - \theta _{i} - \alpha (t) {u}) ^T v
+$$

+It is also important to note that $\alpha$ and $\beta$ are scalars that are given direction by unit vectors ${u}$ and ${v}$.

+To fully understand how this parameterization works, we first had to get comfortable with some topics in linear algebra.

 ### **Getting Familiar with Linear Algebra**

-### **Neural Net Optimization**

-## **Goodfellow Math**
+The level of traditional linear algebra needed to understand the above equations is low (thankfully!), so we got started with 3Blue1Brown's ["Essence of linear algebra"](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) series on YouTube.
+It focuses on the mathematical meanings of things like vectors, matrices, and determinants, but doesn't go heavily into the computations.

 ## **Learning Python**